 The Google reverse image search is a kind of search engine technology that uses the image as an input query and then returns results that relate to that image.
 Search engines with reverse image capabilities comprise Google.
 Some websites, including Reddit, pinterest also offer image reverse search capabilities.

 Be aware that a reverse search is not 100% reliable.
 Similar to a normal Google search, there are times when you will not locate what you’re trying to find.
 When this occurs, it’s most likely that the person who created the image prevented their website from being listed and, therefore, Google can’t find the image.
-This could also occur when you look up posts by users, like memes, where the initial source is an online social media website.
+This could also occur when you look up posts by users, like best memes, where the initial source is an online social media website.

 How To Do A Reverse Image Search On Computer?

 Go over to Google Images and click the camera icon within the box for search.
 Then, you’ll be in a position to upload an image from your computer or copy and paste a link to an online image.

 To copy a URL to an image that you have found online you need to right-click on the image, and then select Copy image address.
 Then, paste it in the box for searching which will have the option set for Paste Image URL as the default.
 When you’re running Chrome as well as Firefox browsers you’ll be capable of dragging an image from your computer to the box for search.

 Chrome users also have a benefit, they can do a reverse image search whenever they see images on websites.
 Anyone who wishes to google image reverse search is required to right-click the image and choose Search Google for Image.

 Google has integrated image search reverse function for phones and tablets, though only on a limited basis.

 If you open images.domain.com on your smartphone the camera icon won’t appear on the page’s search results.
 To access it, you’ll need to install the desktop version on your smartphone.
 It is compatible with Safari however, it’s most effective using the Chrome browser application while doing a reverse image search on iPhone or android.